 Some domains are cheap/free, and as a result attract a high number of malicious websites.
 The lifetime of some sites can be as low as a few hours, so its almost impossible to block them through a traditional blocklist.
 NoTrack provides you the option to completely block access to the worst of these top level domains.

 Think of it trying to avoid a bad neighbourhood.

-NoTrack analytics will monitor your traffic and provide an Alert when any of your devices attempt to access known malware sites, as well as for sites suspected of being related to tracking, but have not yet been blocked.
+NoTrack Analytics will monitor your traffic and provide an Alert when any of your devices accessed domains suspected of being related to Tracking or Advertising, when these have not been blocked.

-Analytics runs on your system locally.
+NoTrack Analytics runs on your system locally.
 None of your data is ever transmitted.
-This feature will be expanded further in future versions of NoTrack.